Career Makeover – Take Charge of Your Career

 Career Lunch & Learn: Navigating Your Career – From MIT10 to Your Cardinal Jacket

-This webinar will advise you on best practices to build a personal and professional network that’s helpful when you need it most.
+This webinar discusses best practices to build a personal and professional network that’s helpful when you need it most.

-We will briefly discuss the Stages of a Career, How to Create a Strategic Career Plan, and focus on How to Create & Maintain a Network, that is of genuine support during the course of your career – – starting with your relationships attending MIT, all the way through your life (16-85+).
+We cover the Stages of a Career, How to Create a Strategic Career Plan, and focus on How to Create & Maintain a Network, that is of genuine support during the course of your career – – starting with your relationships attending MIT, all the way through your life (16-85+).

 Whether you are: